In the last section, we discussed Two Goals of Floor-time. These included following the child’s lead and bringing the child into a shared world.

 Finally, as you have experienced, children rarely enjoy sitting through adult conversations.
 Delaney may be even more distracted.
 You might take someone with you to the appointment who can keep Delaney busy while you talk with the doctor, or ask if a nurse can supervise her out of the office.
 You may need to schedule another appointment or telephone call to talk without interruption."

 Do you have an Amelia who has an autistic child who has difficulty adjusting to new doctors?
 What might you have said to her in a similar situation?
-Would playing this track during a session be beneficial?
+Would playing this section during a session be beneficial?

 Online Continuing Education QUESTION 8